Melting Chocolate

 How a culinary heritage was wrongly pushed off its pedestal.

 My name is Rudolf Lindt.
 I was born in Bern in 1854.
 Since my father had the same first name, I was later called Rodolphe.
 In 1879, I developed a process for homogenizing the structure of chocolate.
-At that time, the structure of conventional chocolate was heterogeneous.
+At that time, the structure of regular chocolate was heterogeneous.
 My innovative product, however, had a homogeneous structure.
 I tried to differentiate myself in the market by calling it “Chocolat Fondant”.
 For over 20 years, my melting chocolate came exclusively from Bern.
 Its success motivated the competition to copy my technique.
-Thus, my technical process spread and eventually became the standard in chocolate production.
-As a result, traditional chocolate was driven out of the market.
-The general use of my technique has led to the fact that melting chocolate is now simply called chocolate.
+Thus, my technical process spread and ultimately became the standard in chocolate production.
+As a result, original chocolate was driven out of the market.
+The general use of my technique has led to the fact that the melting one is now simply called chocolate.
 In fact, there are only a few cities that can claim to be the birthplace of a globally consumed luxury food item.
 Yet this important story has been forgotten even in the city where I was born.

 This counterstatement attempts to answer the question of why this culinary heritage is no longer remembered in Bern.
 The search for answers begins with the most popular biography, which can be found in the book entitled “Patriarchs.”
 According to the narrative in this book, I was a lazy greenhorn who only became a pioneer by pure luck.
 Furthermore, a judge is said to have sentenced me.
 For this reason, my successes are said to have been undeserved.